ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 While we fix this,
 let’s add a distinct error for `NewReleaseImpossible` as well.
-Furthermore, getting the types right will allow us to drop the `::<u32>` part from `parse`.
+Additionally, getting the types right will allow us to drop the `::<u32>` part from `parse`.
-Type inference in Rust is much more advanced than the simple `var` in C#: because `version` is compared with `min` a few lines later, the compiler is able to infer that `version` must be a `u32` just like `min`.
+Type inference in Rust is much more advanced than the simple `var` in C#.
+Because `version` is compared with `min` a few lines later, the compiler is able to infer that `version` must be a `u32` just like `min`.
-This is great when you get the types right, but it can lead to less comprehensible compiler errors when you get it wrong.
+This is great when you get the types right, but it can lead to less comprehensible compiler errors when you get them wrong.

 ```rust
 pub enum Error {